Exploring Ashwagandha: Depression, Stress, And Mental Health

 - Talk to someone: Reaching out for help is sometimes mistakenly seen as a weakness, but it takes strength to seek support.
 Talking to someone like a loved one or a professional may help you alleviate symptoms of depression.

-If you’re experiencing symptoms of depression and ashwagandha or other remedies don’t help, you may benefit from speaking to a licensed therapist.
+If you’re experiencing symptoms of depression and ashwagandha or other remedies don’t provide enough relief, you may benefit from speaking to a licensed therapist.
 Seeking the support of a therapist may be an effective way to ease the symptoms of depression and develop a plan of action toward long-term wellness.
-They may also refer you to a psychiatrist or other physician who can prescribe medication for depression if recommended.
+They may also refer you to a psychiatrist or other physician who can prescribe medication and provide depression treatment planning.

 Online therapy can help people with depressive moods and other mental health conditions